sanghunjlee/RandomVariableCalculator/README.md

 - [x] Allow editting the pre-inputted values when clicking the RandomVariable button
 - [ ] View members of the list in NumberInputWindow when double clicking the label
 - [ ] Disable NumberInputWindow.okButton if DataType is List and the list is Empty
+- [ ] Add a way to display mathematical formula using LaTeX